 Aquilegia formosa is great for a bird garden.

-Aquilegia formosa's foliage color is reddish-green and type is stressdeciduous.
+Foliage of Aquilegia formosa has color reddish-green and is stressdeciduous.

 Communities for Aquilegia formosa:Chaparral, Mixed-evergreen Forest and Riparian (rivers & creeks).